jadamsowers/trailhead/backend/API_DOCUMENTATION.md

      "is_overnight": true
    }
 5. Click "Execute"
-6. Copy the trip "id" from the response
+6. Copy the outing "id" from the response
 ```

 #### 5. Create a Test Signup